 📍 184 Jalan Toa Payoh, Singapore 319944

-Built in 1870, this place of worship is the only South Indian temple in Singapore, and it is the only place exclusively dedicated to Sri Krishna.
+Built in 1870, this place of worship is the only South Indian temple in Singapore and the only place exclusively dedicated to Sri Krishna.
 Additionally, the stunning construction offers a magnificent visual appeal, from the classic Indian styles such as the blue entrance dipped in a colourful array of statues depicting the 10 incarnations of Hindu deity Vishnu, to the gold plating designs, and plenty more.
 Be sure to capture a shot of the epic entrance.

 📍 152 Waterloo St, Singapore 187961